ramantehlan/Mateix/README.md

-One of our allies came across these schematics in an abandoned base that shed some light on the droid training exercises, master Yoda concluded that a pair of droids undergo various kinds of battle simulations during which each droid records its progress and learning in a force, currently unfamilair to us, called "Data".
+One of our allies came across these schematics in an abandoned base that shed some light on the droid training exercises, master Yoda concluded that a pair of droids undergo various kinds of battle simulations during which each droid records its progress and learning in a force, currently unfamiliar to us, called "Data".
 This force from both droids is then combined in a ritual called the "Sync" resulting in both droids having an increased data force.